 Why does this work?
 These simple, motivational self-talk phrases slightly increase your heart rate, but otherwise reduce sudden changes in your heart rate.
 This is basically keying up your body for performance while keeping you steady—exactly what you need for a boost.

 3. When the task is complex or new, talk yourself through what to do.

-But sometimes, it’s helpful to get more specific than “you can do it.”
+Sometimes, it’s helpful to get more specific than, “you can do it.”
 If you’re doing a complex task or something you’ve never done before, talk yourself through the steps as if you’re your own instructional video.

 4. Don’t just wait for your inner voice to start talking—do it actively.

 NFL players have been caught using self-talk on the field.
 One thing you’ll notice about the way they do it is how deliberate they are.
 They don’t just react when something goes well or gets messed up.
 Instead, they’re giving themselves pep talks while warming up, on the bench, or when they’re about to start a down.